-In my current series Democratized Ecosystems, I have built an iconography of spiritually charged clouds, people, animals, architecture, and elements of the periodic table.
-Language has enriched my visual story telling over the years.
-In this body of work, I have utilized verses and words with an environmental reference from the Bible and Qur’an, written in English, Hebrew, and Arabic.
-The poetic has become an abstract element, symbolically connecting environmental sustainability and world cultures.
+By building an iconography of spiritually charged clouds, people, animals, architecture, language and elements of the periodic table, parallels are made.
+Words in various languages have floated lyrically in my visual story telling over the years.
+In my current body of work, I utilize verses and words with environmental themes from the Bible and Qur’an, written in English, Hebrew, and Arabic.
+Sharing these thematic threads, my artwork has expanded to include mixed media collage and digital photography.